What are the 3 largest causes of vehicular fatalities ?

 - Distracted driving 26%

 The new and surprising category that is catching the most attention is the distracted driving statistics–especially in teenage drivers.
 This category is on-the-rise at an alarming rate.
-Advancement in technology, i.e., mobile phone use (texting), is the primary cause for this generational phenomenon.
+Advancement in technology, i.e., mobile phone use (texting), is the primary cause for this generational phenomenon, as a car accident lawyer in Indianapolis, IN.
 According to the recent survey, 80% of the public incorrectly believes that hands-free devices are safer than a handheld phone.

 Surprising accident-related fatality statistic